DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 		}
 		````

- 1. Make sure the final _ProfitableProductSP_ dataset looks like the following snippet:
+ 1. Make sure the final _ProfitableProductsSQL_ dataset looks like the following snippet:

 		````JavaScript
 		{